azabicki/Datalings/DATABASE_SETUP.md

 - **Active/Inactive Status**: Settings can be activated/deactivated like players
 - **Smart Activation**: List settings cannot be activated until they have at least one item
 - **Soft Delete**: Settings can be deactivated instead of deleted to preserve historical data
+- **Item Persistence**: List items can be renamed but never deleted to maintain data integrity
-- **List Management**: For list-type settings, easily add/remove individual items via edit interface
+- **List Management**: For list-type settings, easily add/rename individual items via edit interface
 - **Unique Names**: Setting names must be unique across the system (validated during editing)
 - **Optional Notes**: Add descriptions to clarify setting purposes
 - **Ordered Lists**: List items maintain their order through the order_index field